 Drinking alcohol is a personal choice.
 If you choose to drink, Canada’s Low-Risk Drinking Guidelines can help you decide when, where, why and how.

-- Females are advised to have no more than 2 drinks a day or 10 drinks a week.
+- Females – no more than 2 drinks a day or 10 drinks a week.

-- Males are advised to limit drinking to 3 drinks a day or 15 drinks a week.
+- Males – no more than 3 drinks a day or 15 drinks a week.

 If you are under 19